jodastephen/railmodel/CR2-SWLondon.md

 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Northern (West End) at WAT in 32-35m at 4tph (+3m)
 * CR2 changing to Northern (West End) Southbound at TCR in 34-36m at 4tph (+5m)
 * CR2 changing to District at VIC in 35-37m at 4tph (+6m)
+* SUR-WAT (SUR-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 34-39m at 6tph (+6m)
 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 36-39m at 4tph (+7m)
+* SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 36-41m at 4tph (+8m)
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 37-41m at 6tph (+9m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 4tph (+11m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 40-44m at 4tph (+12m)